Starch Alchemy

 What You Can Do Today

 The glycaemic response is the amount that your blood sugar increases after eating a particular food.
-Overnight refrigeration of white rice and freezing white bread before toasting reduces the glycaemic response
+Overnight refrigeration of white rice and freezing white bread before toasting modestly reduces the glycaemic response